annelohmeijer/homelab/README.md

 ## Introduction

-Playground project to learn Kubernetes, Helm, Terraform, DevOps, the fly while building a MLPlatform.
+Playground project to learn Kubernetes, Helm, Terraform, DevOps, on the fly while building a MLPlatform.
 There are few services to deploy via kube, helm or tf:
 - model served as API
 - mlflow tracking server
 - API to interact with (e.g. Flask or Django)